 Avoid placing your feet on the table while sitting, pointing to anything with your feet or touching anybody with your feet.

 Thailand is a diverse and culturally enriching Southeast Asian travel destination.
 There is so much to see and do in Thailand!
-Knowing the above tips will help provide a better experience.
+Knowing the above Thailand Travel Tips will help provide a better experience.

 T & C'S